Gmanlove/My-Portfolio/README.md

 # About the Project
-This is an Html and Css My Portfolio project
+This is an Html,Css and Javascript My Portfolio project

 ## Tech Stack HTML5, CSS3
-HTML5 and css3 which the latest versions were used in this project.
+HTML5,css3 and Javascript were used in this project.

 ## Built With
-- Major languages HTML, CSS
+- Major languages HTML, CSS and JAVASCRIPT

 # 📖 [My portfolio] <a name="about-project"></a>